Modern history of Yemen: British domain, Colony of Aden and Aden protectorate

-People's Republic of South Yemen (1967–1990)
+People's Democratic Republic of Yemen (1967–1990)

-The British finally pulled out on 30 November 1967, leaving Aden under NLF control.
+The British pulled out on 30 November 1967, leaving Aden under NLF control.
 The Royal Marines, who had been the first British troops to occupy Aden in 1839, were the last to leave.
 The Federation of South Arabia collapsed, and Southern Yemen became independent as the People's Republic of South Yemen.
 The NLF, with the support of the army, attained total control of the new state after defeating the FLOSY and the states of the former Federation in a drawn out campaign of terror.

 In June 1969, a Marxist wing of the NLF gained power and changed the country's name to the People's Democratic Republic of Yemen (PDRY) on 1 December 1970.
 In the PDRY, all political parties were amalgamated into the Yemeni Socialist Party (YSP), which became the only legal party.
 The PDRY established close ties with the Soviet Union, the People's Republic of China, Cuba, and Palestine.

 These major communist powers assisted in the building of the PDRY's armed forces.
 Strong support from Moscow resulted in the Soviet Navy gaining access to naval facilities in South Yemen.